StaymanHou/problem_solving_algorithm/1_overview.md

 ![problem-tree-example](assets/problem-tree-example-1.jpg)
 > Source: Bulletproof Problem Solving: The One Skill That Changes Everything

 If you've learned data structure and algorithms, you will be able to tell that this is essentially a tree traversal problem.
 Of course, depending on the nature of the problem at hand as well as our experience and skills, the type of tree may vary greatly.
 That in turn will call for different types of search strategies like depth-first search (DFS) and breadth-first search (BFS).
 What's the optimal strategy you ask?
 There's no one-size-fits-all all.
-We shall investigate this in chapter 7.
+We shall investigate this in Chapter 7.

 ## 1.5 Principle No.3 Exit Condition / Know When to Stop